A Day in the Life of a Clinical Psychology Trainee

 A Day in the Life of an Extern

-A Day in the Life of a Child Predoctoral Intern
+A Day in the Life of an Intern - Adult Track

 A Day in the Life of a Postdoctoral Fellow

 My name is Dr. Adhithi Rajan and I am a Clinical Psychology Post-Doctoral Fellow in Midtown NYC within Columbia University Irving Medical Center’s Department of Psychiatry.
 The clinical fellowship offers me a specialization in integrative treatment for Affective and Personality Disorders.

 I completed my undergraduate and Master’s degree in Psychology in India, followed by a doctorate degree in Clinical Psychology at the Wright Institute in Berkeley.
 My predoctoral psychology internship at Columbia University-New York Presbyterian Hospital focused on treatments of adult psychopathology especially in dual-diagnosis, mood, personality and complex trauma, with specialized rotations in dialectical behavior therapy and eating disorders.
 My doctoral research studied meaning making mechanisms in caregivers of patients with psychosis in relation to constructing brief family intervention protocols.